eclipse-iofog/iofogctl/docs/md/iofogctl_detach_agent.md

 ### Options

 ```
-      --force   Detach Agent, even if it still uses resources
+      --force   Detach Agent even if it is running Microservices
   -h, --help    help for agent
 ```